 Plastic Yoga Mats

-Plastic made yoga mats are made of a wide variety of synthetic and semi-synthetic polymers.
+Plastic yoga mats are made using a wide variety of synthetic and semi-synthetic polymers.
 The first mass-produced plastic yoga mats were made out of PVC.
 Polymers are macromolecules used to make plastics and other resins due to their wide properties.
 The current state of our planet obviates the need to reduce PVC.
-If the essence of yoga is “oneness”, using a yoga mat made of synthetic materials is antithetical to this goal.
+The harsh effects of this compound are discussed in this blog What is Azodicarbonamide?
+9 Facts If the essence of yoga is “oneness”, using a yoga mat made of synthetic materials is antithetical to this goal.

 An Eco-Friendly Yoga Mat Should Have These Qualities: